4 Ways to Deal with Emotional Exhaustion in a Relationship

 Keep in mind: Acknowledging the reality of bad news also means acknowledging that your partner has the right to feel however they want.
 Research from the University of California, Berkeley shows that the more you hide negative emotions, the more stressed and exhausted you feel.
 (Read: He’s allowed to be cranky.)

-OR THE NEWS IS AT ITS WORST
+HOW TO DEAL WHEN THE NEWS IS AT ITS WORST

 Approach it: Ever feel like your news feed is an unending stream of despair?
 Yep, been there.
 When the world seems bleak, we give you permission to turn a blind eye (sort of).
 Maybe that means taking a mutual hiatus from Twitter and turning off your push notifications for week.
 Or practice a “slow news diet” by being more conscientious about what you read and when you read it (i.e., not before bedtime).
 Per The New York Times, even a diversion in the form sports or entertainment is better than the “worry content” of news.
 Don’t worry: The world will be there when you’re done binging The Good Place together.